mlbowser/journal2020/content/Journal_2020.md

 I updated content for the Kenai NWR content in update to the [Kenai Peninsula Cooperative Weed Management Area](http://www.kenaiweeds.org/) strategic plan.

+I installed a qiime2 environment in preparation for processing the bacterial 16S data from the 2019 black spruce project.

+## Tuesday, April 28

+Arctos is down again.
+I was going to work on uploading LTEMP bird and veg data.

+I formatted and posted the *Refuge Notebook* articles from January 31 and February 7.

 # Bibliography